Instant Pot Mashed Cauliflower

 Close-up shot of Instant Pot Mashed Cauliflower with Garlic and Chives.

-How To Make Instant Pot Mashed Cauliflower
+How To Make Mashed Cauliflower In The Instant Pot

-1. Set the Instant Pot to sauté and heat up a bit of olive oil; add 4 mashed garlic cloves and cook for 1 minute, or until garlic is golden brown on all sides.
+• Prep and cook the garlic.
+Set the Instant Pot to sauté and heat up a bit of olive oil; add 4 mashed garlic cloves and cook for 1 minute, or until garlic is golden brown on all sides.

-3. Set on manual setting and cook on high pressure for 3 minutes; quickly release the pressure and open up the lid halfway.
+• Cook.
+Set on manual setting and cook on high pressure for 3 minutes; quickly release the pressure and open up the lid halfway.
 Let stand for 3 minutes.

-4. Drain out the liquid completely and transfer the cooked cauliflower and garlic to a food processor or blender.
+• Mix in the rest of the ingredients.
+Drain out the liquid completely and transfer the cooked cauliflower and garlic to a food processor or blender.
 Add butter, sour cream, and seasonings; pulse until blended and creamy to a desired consistency.

-5. Stir in fresh chives and parmesan, and serve.
+• Serve.
+Stir in fresh chives and parmesan, and serve.

-To Make Cauliflower Mash Without An Instant Pot
+Make Cauliflower Mash Without An Instant Pot

-For a non-Instant Pot variation of Cauliflower Mash, you might want to grab my recipe for creamy mashed cauliflower or follow these guidelines:
+For a non-Instant Pot variation of cauliflower mash, you might want to grab my recipe for creamy mashed cauliflower or follow these guidelines:

 • Cut a head of cauliflower into florets, and boil the florets in salted water or chicken broth; boil for 10 minutes or until tender.
 Drain.